 What Do Information Security Analysts Do?

-According to the Bureau of Labor Statistics (BLS), information security analysts may be expected to perform the following work duties:
+According to the U.S. Bureau of Labor Statistics (BLS), information security analysts may be expected to perform the following duties.

 - Monitoring private networks for security breaches and suspicious activity

 - Conducting systems audits, penetration testing and mock cyberattacks to locate vulnerabilities

 - Managing security software, including firewalls, data encryption frameworks and antivirus tools

 - Developing new security measures and standards to educate non-technical employees